itomsolution/sn_cmp_addl_quota_display/README.md

 ## Documentation

-Refer to the Additional Quotas Display_HowToSteps_v1.0_vNN.pdf document provided as additional how-to reference on manually configuring this solution.
+Refer to the Additional Quotas Display_HowToSteps_vNN.pdf document as additional how-to reference on manually configuring this solution.

 ###### Examples:
 ###### When a 5th quota is added.